 The Green Tangerine, 393 The Entrance Rd, Long Jetty (opposite the Glass Onion Society)

 Browse the Shops

 Post lunch, check out Long Jetty’s fab collection of clothing and lifestyle boutiques.
 Pop into Plain Janes, Tiny Folk Co. (for threads for the nippers) and Shadow Bang.
-Take a browse around Mowgli Studio for their lush plants and pots while The Cacti Folk offer up the most spectacular range of cacti.
+Take a browse around The Cacti Folk and their most spectacular range of cacti.
 Lucky Surf Supply is a cool surf retailer and coffee space as to The Bang Threads and Espresso.
 In the rear studio is the workshop and studio of local artist Grant Moloney (you’ll see his whale motifs across the Central Coast).

 If you’ve got an hour to spare, start to wind down your day with a visit to The Float Sanctuary for a relaxing and recharging soak in their state of the art, soundproof pods, filled with mineral-rich water, of magnesium and Epsom salts.
 This calm and meditative experience activates theta brainwaves, which our body normally achieves just before falling asleep.

 Where: 2/381 The Entrance Rd, Long Jetty NSW 2261

 When: Mon, Wed, Sat 10am-5pm | Tue, Thu, Fri 10am-2pm

 Sunset + Drinks at The Savoy